Professional wrestling match types: Last Chance match

+AEW introduced a variation on the Last Chance match called a "Championship" Eliminator.
+In this variation, if the challenger defeats the champion, they get a future match for the title, but if they lose, then they can no longer challenge that champion for as long as the champion holds the title.

 Loser Leaves Town match

 "Loser leaves town" is a generic term for any match in which the loser has to leave the current promotion or sub-division.
 These matches were most often held during the "territorial days", when wrestlers frequently jumped from company to company.
 It has been held with greater frequency in WWE during the brand split; the losing wrestler typically leaves the brand (usually either Raw or SmackDown), only to go to the other brand.
 It is also used as a way to write a wrestler off TV to give them some time off.

 Loser Wears A Chicken Suit match

 Loser Wears a Chicken Suit match is a singles match where the loser must wear a chicken suit either following the match or at another event soon after.
-Col. Robert Parker had to wear a chicken suit on the January 29, 1994 episode of WCW Saturday Night following his loss to Flyin’ Brian Pillman at Clash of the Champions XXVI.
+Col. Robert Parker had to wear a chicken suit on the January 29, 1994 episode of WCW Saturday Night following his loss to Flyin' Brian Pillman at Clash of the Champions XXVI.